This post is all about why I love cacao and why you should too!

 - The Theobroma cacao tree's fruit is known as a cacao pod.
-When ripe, they are yellow or orange and weigh about 500 gr.
+When ripe, they are yellow or orange and weigh about 500 grams.
 Each contains many seeds referred to as cacao beans.
 These seeds can be extracted and made into cacao butter

 - The nib is found at the centre of the bean.
 This is what is used to make cacao paste and powder.

-- The Aztecs were the first to use Cacao, they used it to prepare Xocolatl, a drink served at weddings and religious ceremonies.
+- The Aztecs were the first to use cacao, they used it to prepare Xocolatl, a drink served at weddings and religious ceremonies.
 Cacao beans were valued so highly by the Aztecs, they were used as currency and were more valuable than gold to them.